The world of crafting is a huge and exciting place. So huge and exciting, in fact, that it can sometimes be difficult to find your starting point.

 Great cuts are also the result of great blades.
 So you’ll want a machine that supports the best of them — and you’ll need to be proactive at replacing them before they blunt!

-If you have demanding clients who are likely to request intricate designs and very tight, precise maneuverings of your machine’s blades… that’s when you need to start paying up for more advanced technology.
+If you’re planning to run a craft business with your cutter, it’s worth considering whether you’ll have demanding clients who are likely to request intricate designs and very tight, precise maneuverings of your machine’s blades… that’s when you need to start paying up for more advanced technology.

 What Software Will I Need?

-Most vinyl cutters comes with their own software that can be used to create basic designs, or to feed pre-existing templates and files that you’ve already created to the machine.
+Most vinyl cutters come with their own software that can be used to create basic designs, or to feed pre-existing templates and files that you’ve already created to the machine.

 This is all you need to get started.